-‘Days Of Our Lives’ February Sweeps Spoilers: Hope Brady Risks Her Life – Stefano DiMera’s Story Ends – JJ And Lani Have Sparks
+‘Days Of Our Lives’ February Sweeps Spoilers: Hope Brady Risks Her Life — Stefano DiMera’s Story Ends — JJ And Lani Have Sparks

 Right now, there are a few different storylines happening in Salem.
 Some of them will continue and at least one will come to an end.
 In the latest issue of Soap Opera Digest, executive producer Ken Corday revealed Days Of Our Lives spoilers for February sweeps.

 As fans know, Hope Brady was snuck out of prison in a strange and bizarre way.
-Even though Chet, the employee prison who wheeled her out in a dumpster meant no harm, Hope didn’t know that.
+Even though Chet, the prison employee who wheeled her out in a dumpster, meant no harm, Hope didn’t know that.
 She woke up from the chloroform groggy and unsure what was happening.
 She saw Chet and assumed her life was in danger.
 During the ordeal, Hope ended up falling and hitting her head.
 Her stitches from the stab wound also were ripped open.

 Even though Eric Brady (Greg Vaughan) found Hope and took care of her, she has been fighting for her life because of an infection.
 According to the latest DOOL spoilers, Eric will have to go to Salem to get her medication.
 While he is gone, Hope begins hallucinating and leaves the farmhouse, unknowingly coming close to encountering Lt.
 Raines.